 Losing Your License

-It’s probably the least severe thing that can happen to you all things considered, but losing your license is still an outcome you’d be better off avoiding by contacting the police instead of running away from an accident.
+It’s probably the least severe thing that can happen to you all things considered, but losing your license is still an outcome you’d be better off avoiding by contacting the police instead of running away from an accident, or even worse, being involved in a police chase.

 You could end up with your license suspended, or worse yet, revoked.
 If it’s revoked, then your license is entirely canceled, and cannot be gotten back or reinstated.
 Instead, you will have to apply for a new license entirely via your state’s DMV, which involves taking tests and paying any fines or fees you have been charged with, and more than anything takes time.
 You would be a lot better off not leaving an accident, and calling the police instead.